An Infeasible-Point Subgradient Method Using Adaptive Approximate Projections: Abstract

 \section{Abstract}

-We propose a new subgradient method for the constrained minimization of convex functions.
-Common subgradient algorithms require an exact projection onto the feasible region in every iteration, therefore making such algorithms reasonable only for problems which admit a fast projection.
-In our method we use inexact projections and only require moving to within certain distances to the exact projections (which decrease in the course of the algorithm).
-In particular, and in stark contrast to the usual projected subgradient schemes, the iterates in our method can be infeasible throughout the whole procedure and still we are able to provide conditions which ensure convergence to an optimal feasible point under suitable assumptions.
-Additionally, we briefly sketch an application to finding the minimal-\l-norm solution to an underdetermined linear system, an important problem in Compressed Sensing, where it is also known as Basis Pursuit.
+We propose a new subgradient method for the minimization of nonsmooth convex functions over a convex set.
+To speed up computations we use adaptive approximate projections only requiring to move within a certain distance of the exact projections (which decreases in the course of the algorithm).
+In particular, the iterates in our method can be infeasible throughout the whole procedure.
+Nevertheless, we provide conditions which ensure convergence to an optimal feasible point under suitable assumptions.
+One convergence result deals with step size sequences that are fixed a priori.
+Two other results handle dynamic Polyak-type step sizes depending on a lower or upper estimate of the optimal objective function value, respectively.
+Additionally, we briefly sketch two applications: Optimization with convex chance constraints, and finding the minimum \l-norm solution to an underdetermined linear system, an important problem in Compressed Sensing.